paquettg/leaguewrap/README.md

 Game
 ----

-The game api is very simple but returns a lot of information about the given summoner.
-To get this request object you only need to call `game()` on the api object.
+The game API is very simple but returns a lot of information about the given summoner.
+To get this request object you only need to call `game()` on the API object.

 ```php
 $game = $api->game();